-The 1st floor of the house has the master bedroom with king sized bed, a double bedroom and a large bathroom with shower.
-The ground floor has 2 twin bedded bedroom and a double bedroom.
-A twin bedroom and the double bedroom share an ensuite toilet/shower room and there is also a further large family bathroom with shower.
-The ground floor accomodation is completed by a lounge (with stove) connecting through to the sun room, (we have recently installed an additional new log stove in the sunroom to make that area extra snug in the winter months), large modern kitchen with dining area and connecting utility/wet room with an additional toilet.
+The 1st floor of the house has the master bedroom with king sized bed, a twin bedroom and a large bathroom with shower.
+The ground floor has a twin bedded bedroom and two double bedrooms.
+The two double bedrooms share an en-suite toilet/shower room and there is also a further large family bathroom with shower.
+The ground floor accommodation is completed by a lounge (with stove) connecting through to the sun room, (we have recently installed an additional new log stove in the sun-room to make that area extra snug in the winter months), a large modern kitchen with dining area and connecting utility/wet room with an additional toilet.

 |Size||Sleeps up to 10, 5 bedrooms|

 |Nearest beach||Whitepark Bay 500 m|